Amazon EKS

 securityGroups: ["sg-0123456789"]

-is left empty, Luna will use security groups tagged with elotl.co/nodeless-cluster/name: <CLUSTER_NAME>
+field is left empty, Luna will automatically discover security groups by querying based on tags.

 .

-If Luna is unable to determine a security group to use, the Luna manager will return an error.
+If Luna cannot determine which security group to use, the Luna manager will return an error.

 IMDS Metadata